vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0016/README.md

 ### Can I just firewall the affected products instead of patching or using the workaround?

 CPU vulnerabilities are typically not subject to firewalls and other network-based security controls.
 Consult your firewall vendor for more information.
-All organizations have diﬀerent environments, and whether there are system designs or other compensating controls available in your environment is best determined by you and your information security staﬀ.
+All organizations have different environments, and whether there are system designs or other compensating controls available in your environment is best determined by you and your information security staff.

 ### If I wait to patch will the CPU microcode and new parameters be present in future updates to vSphere?